typst-io/spigradle/docs/spigot_plugin.md

 - No more implicit repo/dep: need to declare repository(spigotmc)
 - No more @Plugin annotation: the main class will be detected automatically.
 - The debug feature is removed at this time
-- The Gradle version must be 8.x or higher
+- The Gradle version must be 8.x or higher (ex: 8.14.3)
 - The Gradle JVM version must be 17 or higher.

 ![img.png](./../assets/idea-gradle-jvm.png)